 Until recently, every lens implant acted simply like a fixed-focus lens, allowing a person to see well either at a distance or close up but not both.
 Most of the time, people who receive these simple implants need reading glasses for close work.

-New premium lens implants, including the Crystalens multifocal lenses, can now provide both reading and distance vision without glasses for people undergoing cataract or refractive lens implant surgery.
+New premium lens implants, such as multifocal lenses and extended range of vision lenses, can provide both reading and distance vision without glasses for people undergoing cataract or refractive lens implant surgery.
 Additionally, with modern improvements, premium lenses are also available to those with astigmatism.
-Each of these implants works slightly differently, and not all implants are right for all patients.
+Each of the implants work in slightly different ways, and not all implants are right for all patients.
 Your eye surgeon will help you make an informed decision about which implant will work best to provide a lifetime of clear vision for you.